xlnwel/atari_rl/readme.md

 ## Details

 All tests are done in [PongNoFrameskip-v4](https://gym.openai.com/envs/Pong-v0/),
-1. A hard-won one-week lesson:
-    1. convolutional layers use 'same' padding
-    2. bias is neither used in convolutional layers nor fully connected layers

-2. Double Q nets, noisy layers, PER, multi-steps are used by default.
+1. Double Q nets, noisy layers, PER, multi-steps are used by default.

-3. Zero states are used as terminal states.

-4. Best arguments are kept in `args.yaml`.
-Most arguments are from the reference paper, learning rate schedule is from homework3 of UCB [cs294-112](http://rail.eecs.berkeley.edu/deeprlcourse/).
+2. Best arguments are kept in `args.yaml`.
+Most arguments are from the reference paper, learning rate schedule is from homework3 of UCB [cs285](http://rail.eecs.berkeley.edu/deeprlcourse/).

-5. I modify the network a little bit, by adding a dense layer before dueling heads.
+3. I modify the network a little bit, by adding a dense layer before dueling heads.
 This saves more than 2/3 parameters(10 million vs 36 million, which is mainly induced by the combination of dueling heads and noisy layers).
 Furthermore, it mitigates overfitting on some environments such as breakout.

 ## Paper References